chaotic-aur/packages/README.md

 - **gst-plugins-{ugly,bad}**: These need to be rebuilt too frequently, which can't be dealt with as we don't control the packages pkgrel.
 Ultimately this would result in a bad user experience.

-- **ffmpeg-{full,headless}**: These need to be rebuilt too frequently, which can't be dealt with as we don't control the packages pkgrel.
+- **ffmpeg-headless**: Needs to be rebuilt too frequently, which can't be dealt with as we don't control the packages pkgrel.
 Ultimately this would result in a bad user experience.

 - **mpv-amd, ffmpeg-amd**: This is just MPV/FFMPEG without CUDA and NVENC to achieve shorter build times without actual